 While 0.05ha of EEC vegetation is proposed to be removed, 0.84ha of habitat is to be retained and managed in the existing C2 zoned land as part of the proposed rezoning.
 As the amount of native vegetation to be removed is small and extremely fragmented and as the proposal will not fragment or isolate the remaining vegetation within the southern section of the site, the proposal will not affect the long-term survival of the EEC in the southern section of the site or nearby areas.
-Moreover, the southern section of the site is proposed to be regenerated under a vegetation management plan, which will strengthen the quality and resilience of the EEC and increase habitat values of the bushland.
+Moreover, the planning proposal also includes the application of a Voluntary Planning Agreement (VPA) over the southern C2 Environmental Conservation zoned land.
+The VPA requires the developer to rehabilitate the C2 zoned land before dedicating it to Council.
+The VPA also requires the developer to pay an endowment fund to Council for the ongoing management of the conservation land in perpetuity.
+The requirements for the rehabilitation of the C2 zoned land will be outlined in a vegetation management plan, which will ensure that the habitat values of the bushland and the quality and resilience of the EEC are increased.
+In addition, the VPA and vegetation management plan will also help to ensure that any remaining biodiversity impacts from the development will be adequately offset.